guru-apr21/Learn-SQL/README.md

 A physical model is the implementation of the logical model for a specific database technology.
 When it comes to naming tables I personally prefer to use plural names.
 Because a table is a cotainer for several entities like students.
 In logical models use singular names for the entitites and physical models use plural names for the tables.

+## Primary Keys

+A primary key is a column that uniquely identifies each record in a given table.
+A composite primary key is the one that has multiple columns.
+When ever we create a primary key column in MySQL not null is checked by default, so a primary key must have a value to identify each record uniquely.
+By checking the primary key as an auto increment column MySQL will automatically generate values for these columns.
+It's just makes it easier for us to insert record in this table, we don't have to worry about the uniqueness of the table.